Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Set Unit

-Select Edge Point Cloud Acquisition Method
+Select Edge Point Cloud Generation Mode

-• Auto-generate point cloud
+• Auto generate point cloud

-• Pick edge point cloud
+• Pick edge

 pick edge point cloud